 Argument Against the Self

-In his argument the Buddh examines each of the five aggregates to determine if it could be a part of Self by applying a test of Permanence and Control.
+In his argument the Buddha examines each of the five aggregates to determine if it could be a part of Self by applying a test of Permanence and Control.
 He reasons that the Self must be stable and continuous throughout the life of a person and the Self must be in control of that person’s aggregate properties.
-The Buddh then examined each of the aggregates in turn.
+The Buddha then examined each of the aggregates in turn.

 Form – This is not a permanent property because it changes from birth to death in dramatic ways.
 It is also not under control of the Self otherwise the Self could, for example, demand the re-growth of a missing limb or a change to the color of the eyes.
 The Form therefor not be part of the Self.